 Albert Botet is Marketing Manager at Birchbox Spain.
 33, Casual, cool Millenial, degree in Business Administration, Advertising & PR, Master in Internet Business and IESE Executive MBA candidate 2018.
 Outdoor sports fan, good skier, marathon runner and ironman.

 The Fashion Retailer: Could you define what Birchbox is?

-Albert Botet: Birchbox is a monthly subscription beauty box service that helps women (mostly) redefine their beauty routine and discover new products in a very comfortable way.
+Albert Botet (AB): Birchbox is a monthly subscription beauty box service that helps women (mostly) redefine their beauty routine and discover new products in a very comfortable way.
 We also have a strong e-commerce platform in which customers can purchase all those products they discover and like thru the box experience.

 Our commitment is to bring to their door step, every month, new brands and products they have never heard of.

 We are currently in 5 countries US (New York, HQ), FR, UK / IRE & SPAIN and send more than 1.000.000 boxes every month worldwide.